 • India has succeeded in its climate change mitigation efforts in recent times.
 Yet, agriculture is argued to contribute substantially to greenhouse gas emission.
 What technological solutions have been developed and how far they are adopted at field level?
 In what ways the agriculture’s contribution to greenhouse gas emission should be brought down?

 • The COVID-19 has amplified the use of digital technologies especially for e-commerce and mobile banking.
 How these should be used in agriculture?
 Case studies of such innovations are welcome.

 • Macro policies also influence agriculture sector, especially investment by the private sector.
 How macro policies, especially interest rates, exchange rate, money supply, export policies, etc., are attracting private investment, creating enabling agri-business environment for agricultural transformation?

 Date for submission of papers

-Paper-writers are requested to follow ‘Author’s Guidelines’ available at www.aeraindia.com and submit their papers through e-mail at firstname.lastname@example.org by clearly indicating that the paper is for the 28th Annual Conference of AERA.
+Paper-writers are requested to follow ‘Author’s Guidelines’ and submit their papers before extended date August 30, 2021 at email@example.com clearly indicating that this paper is for the 29th AERA Conference 2021.

 Call for Papers Outline- Download

 Conference Brouchure- Download